ofiwg/libfabric/man/fi_endpoint.3.md

 ## fi_srx_context

-This allocates a sharable receive context.
+This allocates a shareable receive context.
 See fi_rx_context call under SCALABLE ENDPOINTS section for details on the receive context attributes.
 The exception is that endpoints attached to a shared receive context must use a subset of the receive context attributes.